Iamprateek/learn-scala/scala2-study/docs/CaseClass.md

 *Serializing* an object means taking the data stored in an object and converting it to bytes (or a string).

 *Deserializing* an object means reading data from a string / file to create a Scala object.

+### Exercises

+* Create case class Song with title, artist and track attributes
+* Create case class object
+* Get title from the object
+* try to mutate the title value
+* Compare 2 case classes
+* Create new object using shallow copy